vlang/v/README.md

 The compilation is temporarily slower for this release:

-- Debug builds are used (use `./v -prod -o v .` to get faster compilation).
+- Debug builds are used (use `./v -prod -o v compiler` to get faster compilation).
 - vlib is recompiled with every program you build.
 - The new formatter runs on every single token and slows the compiler down by ~20%.
 This will be taken care of.
 - There are a lot of known issues that are quick to fix (like function lookups being O(n)).